 I think tomatillos are one of the coolest items in the produce aisle.
 They look just like baby green tomatoes, but their papery husks tell a different tale–they are not even related to tomatoes at all, but members of the gooseberry family.
 Acidic like their red lookalike, but not nearly as juicy, tomatillos can wake up the flavor of a dish with their vibrant personality.
 Since today is Cinco de Mayo, I am going to use these guys for the perfect accompaniment for my tacos and tortilla chips: tomatillo salsa.

-Red Mesa Mercado featured this salsa when they first opened their restaurant with attached market.
+Red Mesa Mercado, a local restaurant in St. Petersburg, Florida, featured this salsa in their attached market when they first opened their doors back in 2014.
 Ready-to-bake enchiladas and rellenos sat next to multiple varieties of ceviche.
 As a vegetarian, I was missing ceviche: the tangy seafood appetizer “cooked” in citrus juices.
 Scanning over the tubs, my eyes met something new, fantastic, and seafood-free: tomatillo-avocado salsa.
 After a flavor-packed sample, I was in love; this salsa was everything I missed about traditional ceviche, and since it was vegetarian, I went home with a pound.
 In fact, I began to think this stuff could easily be dubbed its own type of ceviche–a vegetarian ceviche.
 Despite its lack of seafood, this salsa has all of the same qualities: it is acidic, creamy, tomatoey, and herbaceous with a crunch.
 I can’t begin to estimate how many pounds I have eaten over the years, but it was enough to prompt me to make a similar version at home.
 And I’m so glad I did–the market has now been converted to indoor seating…and the salsa is gone.

 To make your own, prepare your tomatillos.
 After removing the papery husk, wash them well with a bit of baking soda in your hands; this will scrub away the sticky residue that the husk leaves behind.
 After a dice, they will come together with creamy avocado, raw–but mild–crunchy shallot, tangy lime juice, herby cilantro and extra virgin olive oil for balance.
 Give it some time for all of the flavors to meld and it is ready for anything.